SPDwebmaster/SPDwebmaster.github.io/elements.md

 		<ul>
 			<li>Time: 6pm</li>
 			<li>Location: 5 minute walk from the freshman dorms, 2071 Hope St</li>
-			<li>Smash Bros, cup pong, and pizza at our house right outside Cal Poly.
+			<li>Smash Bros, cup pong, and pizza at a house right outside Cal Poly.
 This is your final chance to meet some brothers and get invited to the weekend events</li>
 		</ul>
 	</div>
 	<div>